Horst-Dieter Höttges

-Horst-Dieter Höttges (born 10 September 1943) is a German former footballer who played as a defender.
+Horst-Dieter Höttges (10 September 1943 – 22 June 2023) was a German professional footballer who played as a sweeper or right-back.
 Having started his career with hometown club Borussia Mönchengladbach, he spent most of his career with Werder Bremen.
+He made 420 Bundesliga appearances for Werder Bremen, a club record for outfield players, scoring 55 goals and helped the club win the Bundesliga title in the 1964–65 season, his first at Werder Bremen.
 At international level, he represented West Germany from 1965 to 1974, amassing 66 caps and scoring 1 goal.
+He was part of the West Germany squads that won the 1974 FIFA World Cup and the UEFA Euro 1972.

 Club career

 Borussia Mönchengladbach

-Born in Mönchengladbach, Höttges began playing football at local sides Blau-Weiß Bahl and Rheydter SV before joining Borussia Mönchengladbach at the age of 17.
-After three years in the youth of Mönchengladbach he was taking part for them in their Regionalliga West campaign of 1963–64 with Mönchengladbach manager Hennes Weisweiler feeling Höttges' way of playing was not he was looking for and the defender was forced to move on.
+Born in Mönchengladbach, Höttges began playing football at local sides Blau-Weiß Dahl and Rheydter SV before joining Borussia Mönchengladbach at the age of 17.
+After three years in the youth of Mönchengladbach he was taking part for them in their Regionalliga West campaign of 1963–64 with Mönchengladbach manager Hennes Weisweiler feeling Höttges' way of playing was not what he was looking for and the defender was forced to move on.

 Werder Bremen

-Ahead of the 1964–65 season he signed with Bundesliga team Werder Bremen and enjoyed immediate success under Willi Multhaup at the Weser-Stadion, ending up winner of the Bundesliga title with Werder at the end of the same season.
+Ahead of the 1964–65 season Höttges signed with Bundesliga team Werder Bremen and enjoyed immediate success under Willi Multhaup at the Weser-Stadion, ending up winner of the Bundesliga title with Werder at the end of the same season.

-This outstanding success with Werder Bremen was a key for the full back to be called up by Helmut Schön for the German team already in 1965, a time when his toughness in tackling duels earned him his "Eisenfuß" (iron foot) nickname.
+This outstanding success with Werder Bremen was a key for the full-back to be called up by Helmut Schön for the West Germany national team already in 1965, a time when his toughness in tackling duels earned him his "Eisenfuß" (iron foot) nickname.
 Although Werder Bremen could not recopy the success of 1965, and became rather a relegation battler than a title chaser, Höttges remained loyal to them and served in the Bundesliga until 1978, scoring 55 goals in his 420 appearances for the North German side.
+As of July 2023, he holds the club record number of Bundesliga appearances for outfield players.
 His commitment to a half-a-day employment as sales representative for a manufacturer of sports goods forced him to hang up his boots that summer.
 Höttges put job before club, unwilling to give up his business, and got named "Ehrenspielführer" (honorary captain) due to his career efforts by Werder Bremen.